Nllii/Reveal2Loader-Fixed-on-iOS12/README.md

-## Reveal2Loader-Fixed-on-iOS13
+## Reveal2Loader-Fixed-on-iOS14

-Update：Fixed for iOS13
+Update：Fixed for iOS14

-Due to file-map-executable /Library/MobileSubstrate/DynamicLibraries/reveal2Loader.dylib, the plugin cannot be used in iOS 12, According to the source code, i fixed the bug,before install it, please uninstall Reveal2Loader first.
+Replace the Reveal framework and build for profiling should you have any issues; product->build for-> profiling.

-Compatible with iOS 8 - iOS 13
+Compatible with iOS 8 - iOS 13(not tested for ios iOS 8 - iOS 13)

 [Source Code](https://github.com/zidaneno5/Reveal2Loader)